JasonYuan869/chip8mc/technical.md

 ## Programming the CPU
 By far the most tedious task to do when it comes to an emulator, let alone an emulator in Minecraft.
 CHIP-8 features 4KB of RAM, 16 8-bit registers (V0-VF), 1 16-bit register (I), and 16x16 bit LIFO stack array.
 The CPU itself features 36 different opcodes ranging from arithmetic, control flow, and display.
-Like the pixel data, the RAM is also stored in a (de facto) array of scoreboard objectives, `mem_x`.
+Like the pixel data, the RAM is also stored in a (de facto) array of scoreboard objectives, `mem_x`, `x` between \[0, 16384).
 Registers and "pseudo-registers" (program counter, stack pointer, delay timer, etc.) are also stored in scoreboard objectives.
+Each opcode is exactly two bytes long, so the emulator reads two bytes starting from the PC.
+Since you cannot pass scoreboard values to index the de facto memory array, I have a couple thousand .mcfunction files check every possible value of PC and copy the two bytes accordingly.
+This is optimized through a search tree with four branches to compromise between file quantity and speed.

+Once the bytes are copied, the emulator then performs certain integer division and modulo operations to simulate a bitwise AND and isolate the four nibbles of the opcode.
+I have a debug system setup that will set scores to various named armor stands based on the nibbles and PC location, which is then printed to chat using the `/tellraw` command if debug is enabled.
+After, the four nibbles are passed to another search tree that acts as a switch-case to search for the specific opcode.
+This is found in the [cpu/functions/opcode_switch](./data/cpu/functions/opcode_switch) folder.

+The opcode will eventually execute and increase the PC by 2, which is then looped again every tick.